Ghazal 48, Verse 7

 SPRINGTIME: {13,2}

 This verse is an obvious companion piece to {48,5}.
 Compared to that one it's an even clearer example of 'elegance in assigning a cause', because the equation is made explicit.
-The speaker maintains that in his opinion the bursting open and raining down, and thus the vanishing, of the spring rainclouds 'is' their weeping their hearts out in the grief of separation, until they become entirely empty and obliterated.
+The speaker maintains that in his opinion the bursting open and raining down, and thus the vanishing, of the springtime rainclouds 'is' their weeping their hearts out in the grief of separation, until they become entirely empty and obliterated.

 Thus the macrocosm is identified with the microcosm: the causes that inform the lover's behavior operate on the spring rainclouds as well.
 Not that this claim is made with a show of objectivity: on the contrary, it is true 'to me' [mujhe].
-But what else does the ghazal universe consist of, except the passionate lover's subjectivity?
+But what else does the ghazal universe consist of, except the passionate (and mad?) lover's subjectivity?

-For another example of the 'spring raincloud', see {33,7}.
+For another example of the 'springtime raincloud', see {33,7}.
 For an invocation of the 'rainy season' that isn't necessarily equated with spring, see {48,10}.
 And for a general discussion of the fascinating problem of 'springtime' versus the 'rainy season', see {49,4}.